28 Apr How to Optimise Your New Website to Be Found on Search Engines

 Image Size – If you have a 2000 x 2000 px image, but you only plan on displaying it at 250 x 250 px, even though the image will be displayed at that size, the original image still has to be loaded, so the image could be making your website unnecessarily slow, and speed is an important factor for SEO.
 You should instead resize images to what they need to be and not have them unnecessarily large.

 File Size – Having a huge file size for an image on your website can also slow it down.
 I would recommend using an online tool to optimise your images such as Kraken which gives you different choices for how you want your images compressed.
 Also, you can bulk-upload your images so you do not have to optimise each image one-by-one.

 If you want to go one step further, you could add title text to the image as well, although this has no impact on SEO.
 Image title text is what shows when you hover over an image and should provide additional information along with the alt text.
 So if your alt text is “photo of the skyline taken from one of our apartments in New York” the title text could be “get in touch to see how you could experience a view like this”.

 The image title text should be different to the alt text as people using screen readers will have the same sentence read out to them twice.

-These are the very basic SEO optimisations that all websites should be able to implement.
-However, you should remember that on-site SEO isn’t enough to get you to the first position on the first page of results in Google, you will need to undertake off-site optimisation as well, which you can get started with this blog post: https://www.bowlerhat.co.uk/nap-local-business-listings/.
+These are the very basic SEO tips that all websites should be able to implement.
+However, you should remember that on-site SEO isn’t enough to get you to the first position on the first page of results in Google, you will need to undertake off-site optimisation as well with local business listings.